kajenthavaraj/emg_classifier/README.md

-# EMG Classifier for Rock Paper Scissors
+# EMG Classifier for Hand Gesures

-A machine learning project that uses Electromyography (EMG) signals to classify hand gestures for Rock Paper Scissors game.
+A machine learning project that uses Electromyography (EMG) signals to classify hand gestures.

 ## 📋 Project Overview

 This project demonstrates how to use EMG signals from forearm muscles to predict hand gestures.
-The classifier can distinguish between different finger positions that correspond to Rock, Paper, and Scissors hand gestures.
+The classifier can distinguish between different finger positions.

 ## 🗂️ Project Structure